abetlen/sqlite3-bfsvtab-ext/README.md

 /* Find the minimum distance from node 1 to node 4 */
 select
   id, distance
   from bfsvtab
   where
     tablename  = 'edges'    and
+    fromcolumn = 'fromNode' and
+    tocolumn   = 'toNode'   and
+    root       = 1          and
+    id         = 4;

+/* Find the shortest path from node 1 to node 4 */
+select
+  path
+  from bfsvtab
+  where
+    tablename  = 'edges'    and